OneAndOnlyFinbar/DBMDataAPI/README.md

 #### Networking ####

-When starting, additional port forwarding may be required as to allow access from other computers.
-If required port forward to port 7000.
+When starting, additional port forwarding may be required as to allow access from computers outside your local network.
 Additionally you may need to change the IP address if chosen to host on different machine.

 #### All Query Parameters ####